What the Selar vs. Mainstack Feud Says About Africa’s $30B Creator Economy

 Africa’s creator economy is projected to grow from approximately $5 billion in 2025 to nearly $30 billion by 2032.
 That scale is attracting capital, talent, and new entrants.
 It is also intensifying competition between existing players.

 Selar, founded in 2016 by Douglas Kendyson, has operated largely without external funding.
-With over two million users and more than $26 million paid out to creators, it has built its position on reliability and volume : e-books, courses, event tickets.
+With over two million users and more than $26 million paid out to creators, it has built its position on reliability and volume: e-books, courses, and event tickets.
 Mainstack, founded in 2022, has taken a different approach: an all-in-one platform that combines storefront tools, booking, link-in-bio features, and global payment options, marketed as a product for the modern digital entrepreneur.

 Both companies are competing for the same creator base in a market where switching costs are low and platform loyalty is earned, not assumed.